jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

+### 0.17.2
+- bug fix - shortcut-files with non-standard newlines (\r chars) cause bugs in the help system.

 ### 0.17.1
 - polish - only run require("child_process") if on non-mobile platform.
 - polish - "==" and "!=" to "===" and "!=="